-- The ENS system is designed to provide immediate notification for emergencies that may threaten harm to people within minutes.
-Examples of this may include a chemical spill, tornado warnings, violent acts on campus, etc. Even though the University may utilize the ENS for all emergencies, it is not designed for incidents such as hurricanes, in which there are days to prepare.
+- The ENS system is designed to provide immediate notification for emergencies on campus.
+Even though the University may utilize the ENS for all emergencies, it is not designed for incidents such as hurricanes, in which there are days to prepare.

 The University has the ability to send text messages with its ENS to any and all of the following technologies: